dasguptalab/ligase_ribozyme_population_dynamics/README.md

 	<b>11a.</b> all sequences that appear at least 10 times per round<br>
 	<b>11b.</b> the top 10 sequences per round

+<b>Note:</b> the round 8 cluster sequence families include sequences at least 90 percent identical to the cluster peak (see the 09\_identify.sh script).

 #### Plotting

 1. create a line plot with the percent unique sequences